getAlby/js-sdk/README.md

 }
 ```

+#### Decoding an invoice

+For quick invoice decoding without an API request please see Alby's [Lightning Tools package](https://github.com/getAlby/js-lightning-tools#basic-invoice-decoding).

+For more invoice details you can use the Alby Wallet API.

+**COMING SOON**

 ## fetch() dependency

 This library relies on a global `fetch()` function which will only work in browsers and node v18.x or newer.
 In older versions you can manually install a global fetch option or polyfill if needed.